HridaySarder/event-management/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: - B: `Hi there, undefined`
+#### Answer: B: `Hi there, undefined`

-<i>Write your explanation here</i>
-It will print "Hi there, undefined" to the console because it's concatenating the string "Hi there, " with the value of name, which is undefined in this case.
+<i>It will print "Hi there, undefined" to the console because it's concatenating the string "Hi there, " with the value of name, which is undefined in this case.</i>

 </p>
 </details>